khoadole/Cars_VQA/README.md

 ![Product Name Screen Shot][product-screenshot]<br>

 Cars_VQA is a Visual Question Answering (VQA) project focused on answering questions about cars in images.
 It provides a dataset of car images along with questions and answers, and includes models trained to perform VQA on this dataset.
-The project aims to advance research in VQA for specific domains, particularly automotive-related applications.
+The project aims to advance research in VQA for specific domains, particularly automotive-related applications.<br>
+Dataset crawl from : https://www.cars.com/new-cars/ <br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>